plone/training/docs/plone-deployment/project-edit.md

 ### Adding a New Block to the Frontend

-We’ll illustrate the process of integrating a Frontend add-on, `@plonegovbr/volto-code-block`, which renders highlighted source code blocks.
-We’ll centralize all modifications within our project's add-on, `volto-ploneconf2024`, to streamline future Volto version upgrades.
+We'll illustrate the process of integrating a Frontend add-on, `@plonegovbr/volto-code-block`, which renders highlighted source code blocks.
+We'll centralize all modifications within our project's add-on, `volto-ploneconf2024`, to streamline future Volto version upgrades.

 #### Incorporating a New Dependency